chansey97/qi-circuit/qi-circuit-examples/fibonacci.md

-All the above circuits can be implemented using qi-circuit.
+All the above circuits can be implemented via Qi-circuit.
 The last circuit requires only one loop, so it should be more efficient.

 Its equivalent Qi-circuit is